Fraction to Decimal Calculator

 $$\frac{5}{4},\frac{8}{7},\frac{567}{123}$$

-A decimal number is a number which integer and fractional parts are separated by a decimal point.
+A decimal is a number whose integer and fractional parts are separated by a decimal point.

-Just like fractions, decimal numbers can also be positive or negative.
-We distinguish two major types of decimal numbers:
+Just like fractions, decimal numbers can be positive or negative.
+There are two primary types of decimal numbers:

-These are decimal numbers with an infinite number of digits after the decimal point.
-We can also separate non-terminating decimal numbers into two classes: recurring and non-recurring decimal numbers.
+Non-terminating decimals possess an infinite number of digits following the decimal point.
+We can further divide non-terminating decimals into two distinct categories: recurring and non-recurring.

-Let's say we need to convert a fraction with a numerator of 6 and a denominator of 25.
-We can get 100 at the bottom just by multiplying 25 by 4.
-Don't forget to multiply the upper part.
-So, we get 24.
+For example, let's say we want to convert a fraction with a numerator of 6 and a denominator of 25.
+We can easily change the bottom number to 100 by multiplying 25 by 4.
+Remember, whatever you do to the bottom, you must also do to the top!
+Multiplying the numerator (6) by 4 gives us 24.

 $$\frac{6}{25}=\frac{6 × 4}{25 × 4}= \frac{24}{100}$$